joesturge/lazymc-docker-proxy/README.md

 - **\*lazymc.server.address** - The address of the Docker Minecraft server to manage, should use the internal Docker network address of the server container, such as `mc:25565` or the assigned static IP such as `172.18.0.3:25565`.
 - **\*lazymc.group** - This is used by `lazymc-docker-proxy` to locate the container to start and stop
 - **lazymc.port** - The port on the `lazymc-docker-proxy` container this server will be accessible from.
 Defaults to `25565`.
+- **lazymc.join.methods** - Methods to use to occupy a client on join while the server is starting (separated by commas).
+- **lazymc.join.kick.starting** - Message shown when client is kicked while server is starting.
+- **lazymc.join.kick.stopping** - Message shown when client is kicked while server is stopping.
+- **lazymc.join.hold.timeout** - Hold client for number of seconds on connect while server starts.
+Keep below Minecraft timeout of 30 seconds.
+- **lazymc.join.forward.address** - IP and port to forward to.
+- **lazymc.join.forward.send_proxy_v2** - Add HAProxy v2 header to forwarded connections.
+- **lazymc.join.lobby.timeout** - Maximum time in seconds in the lobby while the server starts.
+- **lazymc.join.lobby.message** - Message banner in lobby shown to client.
+- **lazymc.join.lobby.ready_sound** - Sound effect to play when server is ready.
+- **lazymc.lockout.enabled** - Enable to prevent everybody from connecting through lazymc.
+Instantly kicks player.
+- **lazymc.lockout.message** - Kick players with following message.
 - **lazymc.motd.sleeping** - MOTD, shown in the server browser when sleeping.
 - **lazymc.motd.starting** - MOTD, shown in the server browser when starting.
 - **lazymc.motd.stopping** - MOTD, shown in the server browser when stopping.
+- **lazymc.motd.from_server** - Use MOTD from Minecraft server once known.
 - **lazymc.public.protocol** - The minecraft client version to use.
-See this page for information: https://minecraft.fandom.com/wiki/Protocol_version
+See [this page](https://minecraft.fandom.com/wiki/Protocol_version) for information.
 - **lazymc.public.version** - The minecraft protocol version to use.
-See this page for information: https://minecraft.fandom.com/wiki/Protocol_version
+See [this page](https://minecraft.fandom.com/wiki/Protocol_version) for information.
-- **lazymc.server.block_banned_ips** - To wake the server, the user must be in the server whitelist if enabled on the server.
 - **lazymc.server.directory** - The location of the volume mount within `lazymc-docker-proxy` which contains data for this minecraft server.
 Defaults to `/server`.
-- **lazymc.server.drop_banned_ips** - Block banned IPs as listed in banned-ips.json in the server directory.
-- **lazymc.server.forge** - Drop connections from banned IPs.
 - **lazymc.server.probe_on_start** - Probe required server details when starting lazymc, wakes server on start.
-- **lazymc.server.send_proxy_v2** - Set to true if this server runs Forge.
+- **lazymc.server.forge** - Set to true if this server runs Forge.
+- **lazymc.server.start_timeout** - Server start timeout in seconds.
+Force kill server process if it takes too long.
+- **lazymc.server.stop_timeout** - Server stop timeout in seconds.
+Force kill server process if it takes too long.
+- **lazymc.server.wake_whitelist** - To wake the server, the user must be in the server whitelist if enabled on the server.
+- **lazymc.server.block_banned_ips** - Block banned IPs as listed in banned-ips.json in the server directory.
+- **lazymc.server.drop_banned_ips** - Drop connections from banned IPs.
-- **lazymc.server.wake_whitelist** - Add HAProxy v2 header to proxied connections.
+- **lazymc.server.send_proxy_v2** - Add HAProxy v2 header to proxied connections.
 - **lazymc.time.minimum_online_time** - Sleep after a number of seconds.
 - **lazymc.time.sleep_after** - Minimum time in seconds to stay online when the server is started.

 > Note: `wake_on_crash` and `wake_on_start` are not configurable due to how lazymc starts the server.
 When running in Docker Compose, all containers are started by default, so `wake_on_start` must also be true when using this image. `wake_on_crash` is also true as it is recommended to launch the Minecraft server with `restart: no`.
 > Note: `rcon` configurations are not supported as this app relies on the SIGTERM signal to stop the server.

 If you want more details or have issues, you can also refer to the lazymc [documentation](https://github.com/timvisee/lazymc/tree/master).

 Also, refer to the lazymc [config example](https://github.com/timvisee/lazymc/blob/master/res/lazymc.toml).
 You may notice that the environment variables are named in the same way.
 This is intentional...

-## Environment Variables
+### Environment Variables

 You can enable debug logging using the `RUST_LOG` env var.

 - **RUST_LOG** - Set this to `trace` or `debug` to troubleshoot issues.

-### Deprecated
+#### Deprecated

 > ⚠️ Using environment variables to configure the server is deprecated and will be removed in the next release, please use container labels on the minecraft server instead.
 These are still available for the time being.